bwlewis/share/README.md

 ## Use case

-We often see a need for, as simply as possible, sharing native R values like data frames between R processes running across many computers.
-Many good options are of course available, including:
+We often see a need for, as simply as possible, sharing native R values like data frames and matrices between R processes running across many computers.
+Good options are of course available, including:

 * Networked file systems like NFS (perhaps the simplest option)
 * Networked databases including key/value stores